charleswdickstein/metricsapp/README.md

 Server: http://35.223.174.169:8000/

 The Scalica instances have counters to track developer pre-defined variables per server.
-For demonstration purposes we have used the following variables: total-views : total number of page views page-home : number of times the home page was viewed user-created : number of times a new user was created page-index : total number of times index (login) was viewed
+For demonstration purposes we have used the following variables:<br/>
+total-views : total number of page views<br/>
+page-home : number of times the home page was viewed<br/>
+user-created : number of times a new user was created<br/>
+page-index : total number of times index (login) was viewed

 ## Project Specifications